 Over the weekend, the Washington Post Real Estate section had a great article about hosting weddings at home with lots of insightful thoughts on the topic by some of the area’s finest wedding planners.
-I wanted to discuss some of the points made in the article and add my two cents from our experiences planning at home weddings in Washington, DC, Northern Virginia, and Maryland.
+I wanted to discuss some of the points made in the article and add my advice from our experiences planning backyard weddings in Washington, DC, Northern Virginia, and Maryland.

 - Tenting.
 The couple in the article did not have a tent.
 Granted, they said the weather cooperated.
 But what if it didn’t?
 Since they had a fairly small guest count (about 60 people) and might have been able to squeeze everyone inside the house (I don’t know what their inclement weather plan was), but what if you had over 100 guests?
 Very few people can host that many inside a house.
 No tent is not a good idea.